mc4rol9/movie-trailer-website/README.md

 **_This is the first project submission for Udacity Full Stack Web Developer Nanodegree Program._**

 ## Installation
-You need [Python](https://www.python.org/) and a web browser to run this project.
+You need a web browser to run this project.
+You need [Python](https://www.python.org/) to change this project.

 ## Usage
 To run and navigate thru the web page I've created:
 - save the files into a local directory
+- click the `fresh_tomatoes.html` to open the web page

+If you want to use Python to run this project:
 - open the `entertainment_center.py` file
 - click on _Run -> Run Module_

 The web page will open in your default browser and you can see my top 6 movies! :-)

 ## Files